 7. Zenith Chronomaster Sport

-Released in 2021, the Zenith Chronomaster Sport plays with the Swiss watch manufacturer’s strengths, combining elements from archival chronometer references with the high-frequency El Primero movement.
+Released in 2021, the Zenith Chronomaster Sport plays to the Swiss watch manufacturer’s strengths, combining elements from archival chronometer references with the high-frequency El Primero movement.
 With its striking tri-compax dial and tri-colour bezel, the Zenith Chronomaster Sport is a steel sports watch icon in the making.

 Model: Chronomaster Sport